shabbir3g/zara-drone-client/README.md

 ## About Zara Drone Application

 - I have used React js for client side and also I used Node express for Server side.
 I have been also used MongoDB for database.
+- I used Admin and normal user role to make manage Admin Dashboard and normal user Dashboard.
 - I used Firebase Hosting and Authentication system to create this Application
 - I have added private route system, without Authentication you can't access private route
-- I used Also here Bootstrap and added react Router
+- I used Also here Bootstrap and some custom CSS to make design and added react Router
-- You can Sign Up in this Application manually and using Google authentication.
+- You can Sign Up in this Application manually and using Google authentication system.